- Soak in history and culture in Aix-en-Provence

 - Visit the Grande Mosque de Paris, then rejuvenate on the patio among the wisteria and rosettes of mosaics with a mint green tea

-- Sample village life at the Butte aux Cailles, a ten minutes walk south of busy Place d'Italie, where you'll find a slightly counter-cultural enclave with cobbled streets and laidback bars
+- Sample village life at the Butte aux Cailles, a 10 minutes walk south of busy Place d'Italie, where you'll find a slightly counter-cultural enclave with cobbled streets and laid-back bars

 - See street art in Belleville, from the Rue Sainte-Marthe and its candy-colored shop fronts to the Rue Denoyez with an ever-changing array of tags and artwork

-- Engage in a sensory experience at the Atelier des Lumières, a former foundry reinvented in a space of digital art that offers a striking immersive exhibition
+- Engage in a sensory experience at the Atelier des Lumières, a former foundry reinvented in the space of digital art that offers a striking, immersive exhibition

 - Walk along the Canal Saint-Martin past art galleries and peaceful shaded banks